liqunbio/liqunbio.github.io/README.md

 ## Acknowledgements

-Our project uses the source code from the following repositories:
+This work uses the source code from the following repositories:

 * [pages-themes/minimal](https://github.com/pages-themes/minimal)